Menu

 Voting Rights Restoration

-The voting rights of thousands of Nebraskans with felony convictions have been restored, but there's a new fight ahead to ensure those rights!
+The voting rights of thousands of Nebraskans with felony convictions have been restored!
+After decades of advocacy and a battle in the courts, voting rights restoration has been upheld.

 Your financial support helps us make an impact by holding power accountable and strengthening democracy.